DongLei-tw/netcore-on-k8s/README.md

 Visit `http://localhost:5000/WeatherForecast` using browser, there you will get a json response.

-## Create docker image
+## Dockerize the dotnet core application

 Create a docker image for the `dotnet-app` appliction which we just created.
+Read more about [Docker images for ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/docker/building-net-docker-images).

-Create a dockerfile at the root foler
+Create a dockerfile at the root foler. ([Best practices for writing Dockerfiles](https://docs.docker.com/v17.09/engine/userguide/eng-image/dockerfile_best-practices/))

 ``` shell
 touch Dockerfile